 - Part Two: Clinical Recognition of the UOU Webcast

 Indicates work groups that have completed their deliverables.

 Indicates work groups who are working on their deliverables.

 Receive updates from the Learning UDI Community and get the latest information on UDI adoption across the health care field.

-Additional UDI ResourcesAHRMM Comment Letter to FDA RE: “Modernizing FDA’s Data Strategy”General UDI and Health Care Data Standards Information Building UDI into Longitudinal Data for Medical Device Evaluation (The BUILD Initiative) FDA AccessGUDID Medical Device Epidemiology Network Initiative (MDEpiNet) Registry Assessment of Peripheral Interventional Devices (RAPID) Initiative FMOLHS-GS1 US Data Standards Master Process Implementation Plan pdf Report of the MDEpiNet AUDI Workgroup pdf
+Additional UDI ResourcesAHRMM Comment Letter to FDA RE: “Modernizing FDA’s Data Strategy”General UDI and Health Care Data Standards Information BUILD Report on Implementation of UDI for Implantable Devices at the Point of Care Implementation Roadmap for Point of Care Capture of UDI for Implantable Devices (Excerpt from BUILD Report) Gaps, Challenges and Strategies in Point of Care Capture of UDI for Implantable Devices (Excerpt from BUILD Report) FDA AccessGUDID Medical Device Epidemiology Network Initiative (MDEpiNet) Registry Assessment of Peripheral Interventional Devices (RAPID) Initiative FMOLHS-GS1 US Data Standards Master Process Implementation Plan pdf Report of the MDEpiNet AUDI Workgroup pdf